MirrexOne/Brain_Games/README.md

 It has a few simple games, that provide different ways to stretch your *mind*.

 ###### *What type of games are featured in the project ?*
-Math-based games whose rounds are represented by expressions to which you have to calculate the correct answer.
+Math-based games those rounds are represented by expressions to which you have to calculate the correct answer.

 ###### *What are the rules of the games ?*
 The rules are incredibly easy, simple and clear.